microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   that might not land for a long time.
 These features were still considered as a part of the design of this solution, though their implementation is purely hypothetical for the time being.
     * Instead of launching a new Windows Terminal window, attach this new terminal to an existing one.
 This would require the work outlined in [#2080], so support a "manager" process that could coordinate sessions like this.
-    - This would be something like `wt session [some-session-id] [more-commands]`, where `session [some-session-id]` would tell us that `[more-commands]` are intended for the given other session/window.
-That way, you could open a new tab in another window with `wt session 0 cmd.exe` (for example).
+        - This would be something like `wt --session [some-session-id] [commands]`, where `--session [some-session-id]` would tell us that `[more-commands]` are intended for the given other session/window.
+          That way, you could open a new tab in another window with `wt --session 0 cmd.exe` (for example).
+    * `list-sessions`: A command to display all the active Windows terminal instances and their session ID's, in a way compatible with the above command.
+Again, heavily dependent upon the implementation of [#2080].
     * `--elevated`: Should it be possible for us to request an elevated session of ourselves, this argument could be used to indicate the process should launch in an _elevated_ context.
 This is considered in pursuit of [#632].
+    * `--file,-f configuration-file`: Used for loading a configuration file to give a list of commands.
+This file can enable a user to have a re-usable configuration saved somewhere on their machine.
+When dealing with a file full of startup commands, we'll assume all of them are intended for the given window.
+So the first `new-tab` in the file will create the window, and all subsequent `new-tab` commands will create tabs in that same window.
+* In the past we've had requests for having the terminal start with multiple tabs/panes by default.
+This might be a path to enabling that scenario.
+One could imagine the `profiles.json` file including a `defaultConfiguration` property, with a path to a .conf file filled with commands.
+We'd parse that file on window creation just the same as if it was parsed on the commandline.
+  If the user provides a file on the commandline, we'll just ignore that value from `profiles.json`.

 ## Resources